Discrete Math for Computer Science

 - Notes and resources

 - Use our Calendar to get links to class times and notes.
 Lecture material is available in PDF, tex, and html formats so you can download and annotate or print it if you'd like.
 In class, we'll explore concepts and work through examples.
 There will sometimes be some pre-class reading (listed on the notes PDF) to help you prepare for class.
-The reading is often just a few lines of text or an example in the book or notes and will be very helpful so we can jump into problem solving in class.
+The reading is often just a few lines of text or an example.
+Doing the reading ahead of class will mean we can jump into problem solving in class.
 You can also watch the posted supplementary videos listed listed with many weeks.

 - Learn by doing

 - After each class, you'll work on review quizzes to track and confirm your understanding of the concepts and examples we covered in class.
-Quizzes can be submitted on PrairieLearn as many times (with no penalty) as you like until the quiz deadline: TODO ADD DEADLINES AND LATE SUBMISSION INFORMATION.
+Quizzes can be submitted on PrairieLearn as many times (with no penalty) as you like until the quiz deadline (Monday), and then for reduced credit until the start of the first attempt testing window for the relevant CBTF test closes.
 Open-ended homework assignments will stretch your understanding and will ask you to put together complete, coherent, convincing explanations.
 You will upload PDFs of your typed solutions on Gradescope.
-TODO ADD COLLABORATION AND RESOURCE USE INFORMATION There will also be two (in-person, self-scheduled at the Computer Based Testing Facility) tests and the final exam (in-person, at the time posted on the Schedule of Classes).
+There will also be two (in-person, self-scheduled at the Computer Based Testing Facility) tests and the final exam (in-person, at the time posted on the Schedule of Classes).
 In each of these assessments you will practice using precise language to represent and solve technical problems and to communicate your solutions, and you will get feedback on your work.
-TODO More details about tests to come.
+More details about all of these assessments are below.

 Resources